zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 #### Zone Status Changed Command [0x03]
 This command updates ACE clients in the system of changes to zone status recorded by the ACE server (e.g., IAS CIE device).
-An IAS ACE server SHOULD send a Zone Status Changed command upon a change to an IAS Zone de-vice’s ZoneStatusthat it manages (i.e., IAS ACE server SHOULD send a Zone Status Changed command upon receipt of a Zone Status Change Notification command).
+An IAS ACE server SHOULD send a Zone Status Changed command upon a change to an IAS Zone device’s ZoneStatus that it manages (i.e., IAS ACE server SHOULD send a Zone Status Changed command upon receipt of a Zone Status Change Notification command).

 |Field Name                 |Data Type                  |